a2Labs-cc/SW2-SteamGroupRestrict/README.md

 - `BlockGameBanned`: Block game banned accounts (default: false)
 - `PrivateProfileWarningTime`: Time in seconds to warn private profile users before kick (default: 20)
 - `PrivateProfileWarningPrintSeconds`: Interval for warning messages (default: 3)
+- `DatabaseConnectionString`: Database connection string name/key used by SwiftlyS2 (default: "default")
+- `CacheExpirationDays`: How long cached profiles stay in the database before cleanup deletes them (default: 30)

 ## How It Works

 ### Steam Profile Checking
 The plugin uses the Steam Web API to fetch detailed player profile information when they connect to the server.

+### Database Cache
+If database caching is available, the plugin stores the fetched profile data in a database table and reuses it on future joins.

+- If a player is found in the database cache, the plugin uses the cached data and does not call the Steam Web API for that join.
+- If no cached entry exists (or database is unavailable), the plugin calls the Steam Web API and then writes the result to the database.
+- Old cache entries are deleted by periodic cleanup after `CacheExpirationDays`.

+### Logging
+Most `Information` logs are only printed when `LogProfileInformations` is `true`.
+Warnings and errors are always logged.

 ### Restrictions Enforcement
 Players are evaluated against the configured restrictions: